kubebeam/kubescape-headlamp-plugin/README.md

 - The plugin depends on documentation of configuration scanning in [Kubescape User Hub](https://hub.armosec.io/docs/controls).
 - The plugin depends on JSON documentation in the [kubescape regolibrary](https://github.com/kubescape/regolibrary/releases/download/v2/controls/).
 The [control libary](./src/ConfigurationScanning/controlLibrary.js) is copied for use in the plugin code.

-## Contributing
+## Contributing and Feedback

+For any questions or feedback, please open an issue on the GitHub repository.

 Contributions are welcome!
 Please fork the repository and submit a pull request.

 ## License

 This project is licensed under the Apache-2.0 License.
 See the LICENSE file for details.

-## Contact

-For any questions or feedback, please open an issue on the GitHub repository.